-8.4b If No or In Process, provide your Initial Operating Capability (IOC) date.
+8.4b If not completed or In Process, provide your Initial Operating Capability (IOC) date.NA

 Section 9 - Technology Usage

 The following questions are used to identify the technologies being used by the IT system or project.

 9.1 Does the system use cloud technology?
 If so, what cloud model is being utilized?